Georgia Judicial Retirement System

 Benefit Salary

-For Superior Court Judges, this is the state paid salary for a Superior Court Judge at retirement.
-For a District Attorney, this is the state paid salary for a District Attorney at retirement.
-For Superior Court Judges and District Attorneys who leave GJRS after becoming Vested in their GJRS benefit but before age 60, their retirement benefit will be based on the state paid salary in effect at the commencement of their pension benefit, not on the salary at their termination of service.
+Superior Court Judges and District Attorneys who leave JRS after becoming Vested in their JRS benefit but before age 60: Retirement benefit will be based on the state paid salary in effect at the commencement of pension benefit, not on the salary at termination of service.

-For Judges and Solicitors-General of State Courts, Juvenile Court Judges, members of the Law Department/Legislative Counsel, and the State-wide Business Court Judge, Benefit Salary is defined as your average compensation during the 24 consecutive months of creditable service producing the highest average.
+Judges and Solicitors-General of State Courts, Juvenile Court Judges, members of the Law Department and Legislative Counsel, and the State-wide Business Court Judge: Benefit Salary is defined as your average compensation during the 24 consecutive months of creditable service producing the highest average.
 Only compensation from state funds is considered.
 Certain limitations apply.

 If the employer pays some or all of your 7.5% contribution, this employer-paid contribution is included in determining your Benefit Salary.